azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 - Effectively leads the feedback process

-### Whiteboard design session flow
+## Whiteboard design session flow

 Each whiteboard design session uses the following flow:

-#### Step 1: Review the customer case study (15 minutes)
+**Step 1: Review the customer case study (15 minutes)**

-**Outcome**: Analyze your customer's needs
+Outcome: Analyze your customer's needs.

 -   Customer's background, situation, needs and technical requirements

 -   Current customer infrastructure and architecture

 -   Potential issues, objectives and blockers

-#### Step 2: Design a proof of concept solution (60 minutes)
+**Step 2: Design a proof of concept solution (60 minutes)**

 Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience

 -   Determine customer's business needs to address your solution

 -   Design and diagram your solution

 -   Prepare to present your solution

-#### Step 3: Present the solution (30 minutes)
+**Step 3: Present the solution (30 minutes)**

-**Outcome**: Present solution to your customer
+Outcome: Present solution to your customer.

 -   Present solution

 -   Respond to customer objections

 -   Receive feedback

-#### Wrap-up (15 minutes)
+**Wrap-up (15 minutes)**

 -   Review preferred solution

-### Before the whiteboard design session: How to prepare
+## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

-- Read the student guide (including the case study) and trainer guide
+-   Read the Student guide (including the case study) and Trainer guide

 -   Become familiar with all key points and activities

 -   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions

 -   Prior to the whiteboard design session, discuss the case study to pick up more ideas

 -   Make notes for later

-### During the whiteboard design session: Tips for an effective whiteboard design session
+## During the whiteboard design session: Tips for an effective whiteboard design session

 **Refer to the Trainer guide** to stay on track and observe the timings.